samim825/Spring-MongoDB-CRUD-Application/README.md

 Then Open The project and change application.properties file with the database uri and database name.

-Here I implement five APIs.
-You can test these are following given url'
+# Here I implement five APIs.
+You can test these are following given url

 * To create a new Student